we4sel/we4sel.github.io/index.md

 ### ++[Home](index.md) ++[Station Info](station.md)++[On The Air](ontheair.md)++[Online Radio Clubs & Organizations](clubs.md)++[Projects](projects.md)++[JS8 mode info/help](js8help.md)
 ---

-_**​“If we could read the secret history of our enemies,  we should find in each man's life sorrow and suffering enough to disarm all hostility.”
+​“If we could read the secret history of our enemies,  we should find in each man's life sorrow and suffering enough to disarm all hostility.”
 ~Henry Wadsworth Longfellow

-*“Truth is not what you want it to be; it is what it is, and you must bend to its power or live a lie.” ~ Miyamoto Musashi**_
+“Truth is not what you want it to be; it is what it is, and you must bend to its power or live a lie.” ~ Miyamoto Musashi

 ---
 “Talking to Aliens”

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0NzkyODg5MiwtMzAwMTEwNTAxXX0=
+eyJoaXN0b3J5IjpbLTM5NjAyNzgzMiwtMzAwMTEwNTAxXX0=
 -->